Event

 Data stack use cases

-As the requirement for more data storage space increased, new technologies (MongoDB being among them) found more efficient ways of dealing with data.
-Cloud technology skipped to the forefront of modern engineering in the early 2010s and dramatically changed Big Data forever.
-Amazon’s Redshift in 2012 pushed forward the modern data lake, and this truly paved the way for data optimization and transformation as we know it today.
-Cloud computing and storage allowed for data to now be loaded prior to being transformed (a process known as ELT: extract, load, transform) instead of its sister method (ETL: extract, transform, load), due to storage space being readily available due to cloud computing technology.
-Some examples of well known companies that provide proper data stack tools are: Snowflake, Google BigQuery, and AWS Redshift.
-These organizations help provide companies with data storage, data transformation, and the various business intelligence tools necessary to conduct data manipulation.
+As the requirement for more data storage space has increased, new technologies (MongoDB being among them) have found more efficient ways of dealing with data.
+Cloud technology skipped to the forefront of modern engineering in the early 2010s and dramatically changed big data forever.
+Amazon's Redshift in 2012 pushed forward the modern data lake, and this truly paved the way for data optimization and transformation as we know it today.
+Cloud computing and storage allowed for data to now be loaded prior to being transformed (a process known as ELT: extract, load, transform) instead of its sister method (ETL: extract, transform, load), due to storage space being readily available because of cloud computing technology.
+Some examples of well known companies that provide proper data stack tools are Snowflake, Google BigQuery, and AWS Redshift.
+These organizations help provide companies with data storage, data transformation, data ingestion tools, and the various business intelligence tools necessary to conduct data manipulation.

 timeline of big data